 more sustainable travel modes such as public transport, walking and cycling;

-efficient freight, air and sea transport within the city and to key freight access points and routes to and from the city (shown below in Figure C).
+efficient freight, air and sea transport within the city and to key freight access points and routes to and from the city (shown below in Figure c).

 Brisbane's Strategic Inner City Industrial Areas are the seven clusters of industrial zoned land within five kilometres of the Brisbane CBD.
 They are located amongst high growth mixed use areas and perform an important function in servicing the needs of surrounding residents and businesses.
 Strategic Inner City Industrial Areas: